 At Marymount, 100% of 2019 graduates passed their certification exam on their first attempt.

-Once you have your certification, you may apply for your license—the final step in how to become a family nurse practitioner.
+Once you have your certification, you may apply to your state board of nursing for your license—the final step in becoming a family nurse practitioner.
 Each state has individual licensing requirements.

 Where Do Family Nurse Practitioners Work?

 Nurse practitioners have a range of possible work environments, depending on their focus of practice.
-About 73% of nurse practitioners deliver primary care, and approximately 24% work in private practice.
+An FNP may work in independent practice if their state permits.
+Or FNPs frequently work with a team of specialists to provide preventive and diagnostic care.
+About 73% of nurse practitioners deliver primary care and approximately 24% work in private practice.
 But they also practice in:

 - Private and public general medical and surgical hospitals

 - Private and public colleges, universities, and public schools

 FNP hours vary with their work environment.
 When working in a family practice office, FNPs usually work normal business hours.
 Hospitals and 24-hour clinics may require shifts, including working nights, holidays, or weekends.